Regularity via minors and applications to conformal maps: Generalization of regularity via minors: Odd

-\begin{proof} \corref{cor:almost_injectivity_of_exterior_map_large_rank_case} implies that $\psi$ is locally-injective.
+\begin{proof} \corref{cor:almost_injectivity_of_exterior_map_large_rank_case} implies that $\psi$ is locally injective.
 We shall show below that $\psi$ has constant rank.
 The fact $\psi$ is an immersion then immediately follows from the rank theorem.

 First, we observe that there is a natural action on $H_{r}$ by $\GL(V) \times \GL(V)$, given by

 As is well-known (and easy to prove) every two endomorphisms of rank $r$ lie in the same orbit under this action.
 (This is a coordinate-free way of saying that every matrix of rank $r$ is equivalent to a diagonal matrix, with the first $r$ diagonal elements $1$'s, and all the rest zeros).
 In other words, the action described above is transitive: All endomorphisms of a given rank $r$ form an orbit.